Our manifesto

 In recent years there has, understandably, been a lot of excitement around cutting-edge therapies that target the specific genetic faults underlying inherited sight loss.

-Retina UK invites applications for funding for innovative, high quality research projects investigating the causes and potential treatments for all forms of inherited retinal disease.
-We are particularly keen to receive proposals with demonstrable translational potential.
+We provide funding for innovative, high quality research projects investigating the causes and potential treatments for all forms of inherited retinal disease.